finbourne/lusid-sdk-java/sdk/docs/LegalEntitiesApi.md

     LegalEntitiesApi apiInstance = new LegalEntitiesApi(defaultClient);
     String idTypeScope = "idTypeScope_example"; // String | Scope of the legal entity identifier type.
     String idTypeCode = "idTypeCode_example"; // String | Code of the legal entity identifier type.
     String code = "code_example"; // String | Code of the legal entity under specified identifier type's scope and code.
 This together with stated identifier type uniquely   identifies the legal entity.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys or identifier types (as property keys) from the \"LegalEntity\" domain   to include for found legal entity, or from any domain that supports relationships to decorate onto related entities.
 These take the format {domain}/{scope}/{code} e.g. \"LegalEntity/ContactDetails/Address\".
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the legal entity.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the legal entity.
 Defaults to return the latest version of the legal entity if not specified.
     List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities   onto the legal entity in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. try {
-      LegalEntity result = apiInstance.getLegalEntity(idTypeScope, idTypeCode, code, propertyKeys, effectiveAt, asAt, relationshipDefinitionIds);
+      LegalEntity result = apiInstance.getLegalEntity(idTypeScope, idTypeCode, code)
+            .propertyKeys(propertyKeys)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .relationshipDefinitionIds(relationshipDefinitionIds)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling LegalEntitiesApi#getLegalEntity");